clayschick/smoker-gadget/fw/README.md

 $ mix deps.get
 $ mix firmware
 $ mix firmware.burn
+OR
+$ mix firmware.burn -d /dev/sdb
 ```

 Then stick the card in and boot using the USB console cable w/power.
-This is a special cable!

 Can also run a super command:
 ```